 Why should we use transitions?

-We will look at free transitions in Adobe Premiere Pro as well as some of the paid packs that bring a lot of life to your film.
+We will look at free Premiere Pro transitions as well as some of the paid packs that bring a lot of life to your film.

-This is a free transition pack, although primarily aimed at travel videos – these transitions have a purpose for a lot of filmmaking genres, including Vlogging and commercials.
+This is a free Premiere Pro transitions pack, although primarily aimed at travel videos – these transitions have a purpose for a lot of filmmaking genres, including Vlogging and commercials.

 What’s included in the pack?